 4. Boaz is a gracious communicator – His words are seasoned with salt, giving grace to those who hear.

-Take note specifically of verses eleven twelve.
-Boaz was likely a business man.
+Take note specifically of verses eleven and twelve.
+Boaz was likely a businessman.
 As a farm owner, he had a lot to handle.
 He had many workers under him.
-By the account in Ruth, he appears to be rich, which normally goes hand in hand with busy.
+By the account in Ruth, he appears to be rich, which normally goes hand in hand with busyness.
 But he doesn’t cut his conversation with Ruth short by politely ending it.
 He instead extends a lovely blessing.
 Boaz is a very good encourager.
 While Ruth may have felt lonely, destitute, and discouraged, Boaz says many positive words in order to build her up.
 He first comments positively on her character before ending with the blessing.
-However, Ruth may have felt before the conversation with Boaz it is almost sure that she felt better afterward.
+However Ruth may have felt before the conversation with Boaz, it is almost sure that she felt better afterward.